MrAhile/K8s-CKA/5-Storage/nfs.md

 Warning: make sure to use the name of the server (*share.techwhale.io*) and the exported path (*/nfs-export*) when installing the provisioner

-3. Make sure the provisoner is running fine and a StorageClass has been created
+3. Make sure the provisioner is running fine and a StorageClass has been created

 4. Create a PersistentVolumeClaim requesting 100Mi of storage and referencing this StorageClass